Department of Mathematics and Statistics

 Blakers Mathematics Competition

-The 2020 Blakers Mathematics Competition is now open and will close Friday 7 August.
+The 2020 Blakers Mathematics Competition is now closed.

 The Blakers Mathematics Competition was established with a bequest from the family of Professor Larry Blakers after his death in 1995.